Buying Software that Meets the Unique Needs of the Business Drives Digital Transformation

 It’s crucial to outline the goals and initiatives you want to achieve through purchasing a software solution.
 Goals should be SMART (specific, measurable, achievable, realistic, time-bound).

-Step 2 - Outline blockers, technical requirements and pricing considerations
+Step 2 – Outline must-have requirements, technical requirements, and selection criteria

 What are the absolute ‘must-haves’ that will help you quickly disqualify potential vendors without going too far down the rabbit hole?
 At Olive, we call them ‘blockers’.
 Understand and align with your stakeholders on what challenges you may have when selecting a new software solution.
-What ‘blockers’ do you have that will prevent your project from being successful.
+What ‘blockers’ do you have that will prevent your project’s success?

 Technical requirements must always roll up to your business needs. must always roll up to your business needs.
 If they are not a core integration, or a blocker (such as security or compliance), and don’t address a business need, it shouldn’t be a requirement.